 For more than 50 years, scientists, executives, and even movie producers have promised that robots are the future of everything.
-These prophecies are revealing themselves to be especially true in the AEC industry.
-Although when it comes to robotic fabrication in architecture, not everyone is as ahead of the curve as the researchers at the Arch_Tec_Lab in Zurich, Switzerland.
+These prophecies are revealing themselves to be especially true in architecture, engineering, and construction.
+Although when it comes to robotics in architecture and fabrication, not everyone is as ahead of the curve as the researchers at the Arch_Tec_Lab in Zurich.

 One feature of the new facility at ETH Zurich (The Swiss Federal Institute of Technology), which opened last month, is the Robotic Fabrication Laboratory (RFL).
 The lab focuses on architecture, but the final products and prototypes that will roll out of its massive construction bay won’t just be architecture-scaled installations and buildings.